aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/070-Optional-2/_index.md

 ---
 # Using Terraform with AWS

-In this optional activity we will use "aws2tf" to automatically generate Terraform files for our infrastructre
+In this optional activity we will use "aws2tf" to automatically generate Terraform files for our infrastructure

 **Note if you decide to do this option make sure you complete any other activities in the lab first**